occiware/MoDMaCAO/doc/ansibletutorial/overview.md

 - Ansible >= 2.7.6
 - A fresh version of [OCCI-Studio](https://github.com/occiware/OCCI-Studio/releases)

+Additionally you need access to a virtual or physical machine that you can use as the target for the Ansible configurations, which has
+- access via SSH,
+- with a user with sudo privileges,
+- with a private key you have access to,
+- and python installed (requirement for using Ansible).

 ## Overview
 Each of the projects from this repository is implemented as an Eclipse-plugin.
 The following projects are important for this tutorial: